 It’s fair to say that sewing, knitting and craft in general has boomed over the last few years.
 It’s an amazing thing to be able to create your own clothes, accessories and homeware, but it’s not the cheapest hobby to access.
 Particularly as a beginner, you don’t want to cut in to some fabric that cost £20 per metre only for it to go tits up.
 So, that’s where this blog comes in.
-I’m going to share my tips, tricks and hacks to get sewing on a budget!
+I’m going to share my tips, tricks and hacks to get make the most of your patterns!
 Enough waffling, let’s get down to it…

 Let’s start with a round up of free patterns I’ve come across recently.
 Sew magazine’s October issue comes with New Look 6471.
 It’s not massively my style but I’m going to try a hack of version C without sleeves.
 I think the other views could turn out nicely but fabric will be a key swayer of whether it turns out granny-fied!